Adela of Champagne: Queenship

-The marriage between Adela and Louis VII served as a peace treaty between one of King Louis’ most rebellious vassals, Theobald II of Champagne who was an incredibly powerful feudal lord of France.
-The marriage was a way to ensure peace between the crown and Theobald.
+The marriage between Adela and Louis VII served as a peace treaty between King Louis and one of his most rebellious vassals, Theobald II of Champagne, a powerful feudal lord.
 At the time of the marriage, the king was still mourning the death of his Spanish wife.
 This grief was very public on the part of the king, but Adela was praised greatly for conquering his heart "bit by bit".
 It took five years for Adela to give birth to Louis VII's only son, the future Philip Augustus, also called Philip "Dieu-Donne" or "God-given" because his birth was long-awaited by a kingdom that had enjoyed a long unbroken lineage of undisputed male heirs to the throne.
 Philip's birth meant the continuing rule of Capetian monarchs in France.

 Adela was active in the political life of the kingdom, along with her brothers Henry I, Theobald V, and William of the White Hands.
 Henry and Theobald were married to daughters of Louis VII and his first wife, Eleanor of Aquitaine.
 Adela and her brothers kept their political power base after the succession of her son to the throne in September 1180.
 She initially attempted to assume regency in a potential minor regency, as her son the king was only fifteen years old, but as he was deemed to be old enough to rule on his own, she did not succeed.